 RUM also doesn't do any ongoing user tracking.
 It tracks the pages someone visits during a session, but if a user returns to the site later a new unique session is created.

-You can see an example of the RUM data gathered by clicking on a row in the Live dashboard in your account.
+You can see an example of the RUM data gathers by clicking on a row in the Page Views dashboard in your account.

 The RUM information gathered is broken into the following categories.

 This category includes meta information about the page.

 This category includes information about the browser that loaded the page.

 - Browser user-agent string